 Doctor On Demand is a virtual care service that gives UMP Achieve 1, UMP Achieve 2, and UMP High Deductible members 24/7 access to providers.
 Doctor On Demand covers primary care and behavioral health services.
 Providers review your history and symptoms, perform exams, and recommend treatment, which may include prescription drugs and lab work.
 Doctor On Demand does not include the use of audio-only telephone, fax, or email.

 Telemedicine is a delivery of health care services through video chat, allowing real-time communication between the patient at the originating site and a provider, for the purpose of diagnosis, consultation, or treatment.
 Telemedicine includes audio-only telemedicine.
-Telemedicine does not include the use of fax, or email.
+Telemedicine does not include the use of fax or email.

 A Doctor On Demand telemedicine appointment is a good option for when you need medical attention, but not emergency room or urgent care.
 Consider using it when you or someone in your family has a nonemergency health need and:

 - You can't get in right away with your provider

 - You need care, but don't want to leave home or work

 *Some states limit virtual care services.
 Check your Doctor On Demand availability when you request an appointment.

 Care for common conditions

 Doctor On Demand can provide treatment for many conditions affecting the mind and body.
 Here are some of the top ones:

 - Urinary tract infections (UTIs)